 The procedure for a dental bridge typically requires two visits to the dentist.
 During your first visit for dental bridges in West Island, your teeth are prepared for the process and molds of your teeth are sent to a dental laboratory so that they can accurately create a bridge.

 Once the bridge is returned to the dental office, you are called in for the fitting.
 However, if it is discovered that additional procedures are needed, such as a root canal, the process could take longer, and another visit may be required.
 The goal is to ensure that the bridge is fitted correctly into the space and to limit any discomfort or further issues.

 What Can Be Expected After Dental Bridge Treatment?

 Post-treatment, you are expected to improve your habits.
 Brushing twice a day and flossing are imperative because the bridge needs to be properly cleaned and kept free of debris.
 Using a tiny brush or floss to get into tight spaces is necessary.

 Also, visiting the dentist often for professional cleanings becomes mandatory.
 You can prevent the need for additional dental bridges by eating healthier and incorporating more vegetables and fibre into your diet, as well as limiting your intake of sweets.

 A West Island Dentist Can Help You Improve Your Smile

 If you are looking for a West Island dentist, contact Centre Dentaire Pierrefonds.
 We offer a variety of dental services.
-By connecting with us, you can learn more about dental bridges, treatments, and other procedures.
+By connecting with us, you can learn more about dental bridges, treatments, and other cosmetic dentistry procedures.
 Call us to schedule your dental appointment.